 "We live in single family home in a remote and mountainous area.
 The other homes in the neighborhood are the same.
 However, the beach closest to us is primarily condos due to the proximity to the water.
-Being a popular beach town, the condos are privately owned and very popular seasonal rentals," explained one expat living in Playa Hermosa de Jaco, Costa Rica.
+Being a popular beach town, the condos are privately owned and very popular seasonal rentals," remarked another member in Playa Hermosa de Jaco.

 What is the average cost of housing in Playa Jaco?